Salaì: Early life

 Salaì was born in 1480 as son of Pietro di Giovanni, a tenant of Leonardo's vineyard near the Porta Vercellina, Milan.

-He joined Leonardo's household at the age of ten as an assistant.
+Salai joined Leonardo's household at the age of ten as an assistant.
 Giorgio Vasari describes Salaì as "a graceful and beautiful youth with curly hair, in which Leonardo greatly delighted".
 Although Leonardo described him as "a liar, a thief, stubborn, and a glutton" and he stole from Leonardo on at least five occasions, he kept Salaì in his household for more than 25 years, in which Salaì trained as an artist.
 Salaì became a capable, although not very impressive, painter, who created several works, including the Monna Vanna, a nude version of the Mona Lisa which may be based on a charcoal sketch by Leonardo.
-He is also considered one potential creator of the Prado's copy of the Mona Lisa.
+He is also considered to be a potential creator of the Prado's copy of the Mona Lisa.
+Walter Isaacson, an author, says in his opinion Leonardo had a homosexual relationship with Salai.

 Leonardo is thought to have used Salaì as the model for several of his works, specifically St. John the Baptist, Bacchus and Angelo Incarnato.
-Some researchers also believe that Salaì – and not Lisa del Giocondo – was the real model for the Mona Lisa, but this claim is disputed by the Louvre.
+Some researchers also believe that Salaì–and not Lisa del Giocondo–was the real model for the Mona Lisa, but this claim is disputed by the Louvre.

 During Leonardo's second stay in Milan, he took another young pupil, Francesco Melzi.
 Unlike Salaì, Francesco was a son of a nobleman.
 When Leonardo traveled to Rome in 1513 and to France in 1516, Salaì and Melzi both accompanied him.
 As an adult, Melzi became secretary and main assistant of Leonardo, and undertook to prepare Leonardo's writings for publication.
 Vasari wrote that Melzi "at the time of Leonardo was a very beautiful and very much loved young man".
 In France, Francesco Melzi was greeted as "Italian gentleman living with master Leonardo" and granted donation of 400 ecus, while Salaì, 36 years old, was described as "servant" and granted a one time donation of 100 ecus.

-Salaì left France, and Leonardo, in 1518.
-He later returned to Milan to work on Leonardo's vineyard, previously worked by Salaì's father, half of which was granted to him in Leonardo's will.
+Salaì left France and Leonardo, in 1518.
+Salai later returned to Milan to work on Leonardo's vineyard, previously worked by Salaì's father, half of which was granted to him in Leonardo's will.
 It is commonly believed that upon Leonardo's death in 1519, Salaì inherited several paintings including the Mona Lisa.
 Through his estate, many of those works, notably the Mona Lisa, passed into the possession of Francis I of France.
 While Leonardo left all personal belongings, paintings, drawings and notes to Francesco Melzi in his will, it is unclear whether this included the Mona Lisa.

 On 14 June 1523, at age 43, Salaì married Bianca Coldirodi d'Annono.
 Salaì died in 1524 as a result of a wound received from a crossbow in a duel and was buried in Milan on 10 March 1524.